PennantPark Floating Rate Capital Ltd. 7.375% Notes Due 2031 research snapshot

 PFLA AI Stock Analysis

-PFLA AI stock analysis covers the PennantPark Floating Rate Capital Ltd. 7.375% Notes Due 2031, a fixed-income instrument traded on the NYSE.
-At the July 13, 2026 data cutoff, PFLA traded near $25.23, close to its $25.00 face value, with a 7.375% quarterly coupon and maturity on June 15, 2031.
-The bond is issued by PennantPark Floating Rate Capital Ltd., a BDC focused on first-lien floating rate loans to U.S. middle-market companies.
-This page uses credit analysis scenarios and source checks, not a certain bond price prediction, and is for informational use only.
+PFLA AI stock analysis covers the PennantPark Floating Rate Capital Ltd. 7.375% Notes Due 2031, a newly issued fixed-rate corporate bond listed on the NYSE.
+At the August 3, 2026 data cutoff, PFLA last traded near $25.18, slightly above its $25.00 face value, with a 7.375% quarterly coupon, a $100 million outstanding principal, and maturity on June 15, 2031.
+The notes were priced at par in June 2026 and spiked to $27.49 in early July before settling back toward face value.
+The issuer, PennantPark Floating Rate Capital (PFLT), reset its monthly dividend to a $0.08 base plus a variable supplemental starting July 2026 to align distributions with net investment income, and its stock trades near $7.15 with a market cap of roughly $689 to $709 million.
+This page uses credit scenarios and source checks rather than a certain price prediction, and is for informational use only.

 Current price